OmniVision sinks on fears of losing business at Apple

+(Refiles to add dropped word in paragraph 1, removes extraneous word in paragraph 6)

-Shares of OmniVision Technologies Inc lost over a quarter of their value in pre-market trading, a day after the camera sensor maker forecast a weak second quarter, raising fears that it is losing business at top customer Apple Inc.
+Aug 26 Shares of OmniVision Technologies Inc OVTI.O lost over a quarter of their value in pre-market trading, a day after the camera sensor maker forecast a weak second quarter, raising fears that it is losing business at top customer Apple Inc (AAPL.O).

 At least three brokerages cut their price target on the company's stock following the glum outlook